 - Select the message.

-- From the 'Actions' menu, choose 'Edit Details'.
+- From the Actions menu, choose Message Details.

-- Click the pencil looking icon to the right of the subject field.
+- Click the icon to the right of the subject field.

-- You should now have a wildcard in your subject line, and you can type the rest of your subject around the wildcard.
+- You should now have a wildcard in your subject line.
+You can still alter the text around the wildcard if you wish.